zack-bitcoin/amoveo/README.md

 BTC-VEO exchange: https://bitibu.com/markets/veobtc

+## browser extentions
+Firefox.
+It can be found here. https://addons.mozilla.org/en-US/firefox/addon/amoveo-wallet/ and the source code is here https://github.com/johnnycash77/amoveo3-wallet

 ## Software to launch a new mining pool

 https://gitlab.com/ThatGuy02/nVeoPool an open source mining pool.
 WARNING!!! this pool has known security vulnerabilities that have not been patched.